Azure/terraform-azurerm-lz-vending/header.md

   - Mesh peering (peering between spokes)
 - Role assignments

-> When creating virtual network peerings, be aware of the [limit of peerings per virtual network][vnet_peering_limit].
+> When creating virtual network peerings, be aware of the [limit of peerings per virtual network](https://learn.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits?toc=%2Fazure%2Fvirtual-network%2Ftoc.json#azure-resource-manager-virtual-networking-limits).

 We would like feedback on what's missing in the module.
 Please raise an [issue](https://github.com/Azure/terraform-azurerm-lz-vending/issues) if you have any suggestions.